Celebrity Solstice accidents and incidents

 |09 February 2018||Coast Guard Medevacs|

-On February 9, 2018, a 78-year-old male passenger (needing emergency surgery) was medevaced from the ship off New Zealand's coast, approx 260 km / 160 ml west of Milford Sound.
+On February 9, 2018, a 78-year-old male passenger (needing emergency surgery) was medevaced from the ship off the coast of New Zealand, approx 260 km / 160 mi west of Milford Sound.
 The elderly man was airlifted by an Otago rescue helicopter, which had to make a 6-hour roundtrip, stopping to refuel in Manapouri (South Island NZ).

 The ship was on 14-day Sydney to Auckland cruise (itinerary Feb 3-17) and en-route from Hobart Tasmania to Fiordland National Park NZ.